THUDM/CogKit/docs/04-Finetune/02-Quick Start.md

 :::

 1. Navigate to the `CogKit/` directory after cloning the repository

    ```bash
    cd CogKit/
    ```

-2. Choose the appropriate sub directory from the `quickstart/scripts` based on your task type and distribution strategy.
+2. Choose the appropriate subdirectory from the `quickstart/scripts` based on your task type and distribution strategy.
 For example, `t2i` corresponds to text-to-image task

 3. Review and adjust the parameters in `config.yaml` in the selected training directory

-4. Run the script in selected directory:
+4. Run the script in the selected directory:

    ```bash
    bash start_train.sh